Commonwealth double murders: Background

 Gabriel Lien Goh (吴立恩 Wú Lìēn), the younger of two sons, was born in 1997.
 He has an older brother (born 1992 or 1993) who has been married since 2019.
 His mother Lee Soh Mui (李素梅 Lǐ Sūméi) was a school teacher and librarian who headed a 35-year teaching career, including 17 years at Queenstown Secondary School.
-Goh’s father was a doctorate at Massachusetts Institute of Technology (MIT) who became married to Lee in 1990 but he died in 1999 due to an illness when Goh was only two years old.
-Goh’s brother studied computer studies in a university.
+Goh’s father was a doctorate at Massachusetts Institute of Technology (MIT) who married Lee in 1990, but he died in 1999 due to an illness when Goh was only two years old.
+Goh’s brother studied computer studies at a university.

 After the death of her husband, Lee, who was 36 years old back then, single-handedly raised Goh and his older brother, and she also took on the responsibility of taking care of her elderly mother See Keng Keng (施庆庆 Shī Qìngqìng), and never sought the help of her brother, sister, and other relatives.
 Lee was therefore a caring mother and filial daughter to those who knew her prior to her murder.
 Her caring mentor figure was highly regarded by her former students, who published tributes on Facebook upon receiving news of her death.
 After her husband passed on, Lee would still keep in touch with his family and bring her kids to visit the family during Chinese New Year.
 She was also a member of the Down Syndrome Association (Singapore).

 According to his relatives, Goh and his brother were known to be obedient.
 Goh remained living with his mother, grandmother and maid after his brother married and moved out in July 2019, three months before he killed the former two.

 Goh was educated up to at least a polytechnic diploma.
 He was also an enthusiastic Muay Thai practitioner and had won a medal before, and became the club’s vice president while he was still completing his three-year polytechnic education in Ngee Ann Polytechnic.
 He also opened up an Instagram account to post photos of his fighting feats.

 A news report also revealed in late January 2020 that four months prior to the alleged murders, Goh was a victim of a past assault incident.
 Goh was apparently assaulted by at least three men (including a security guard) after he finished drinking at a nightclub with two friends.
 One of Goh’s assailants, 20-year-old Muhammad Raushan bin Nishan, was found guilty of voluntarily causing hurt, and was sentenced to reformative training for the crime in the same month.